-Look at the sequence table with respect to the following logic.
-I have used Set and Reset conditions so it is easily followed by the sequence table.
+Look at the sequence table for the following logic.
+I have used Set and Reset conditions, so the sequence table quickly follows it.
 When the master switch turns on the up solenoid is activated.
 Notice the first rung is a direct correlation.
 Follow the rest of the sequence table with this ladder logic.

 Step 5 – Test the program:

 Test the logic that you have developed.
-Once again the previous steps are helpful in this process.
-PLC program development testing is an important step to test for all conditions of the logic.
+Once again, the previous steps are helpful in this process.
+PLC program development testing is an important step to test for all logic conditions.
 (Power Cycle, Sensors Fail, Safety, etc.)

 These five steps will help you in your PLC program development.